fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 1. ### What is Routing?

-  When a user enters a URL, it gets send to a routes file.
-Laravel contains a routes.php file where it matches it with the right controller/view.
+  When a user enters a URL, it gets send to a routes folder.
+Laravel contains a routes folder where it matches it with the right controller/view.

 Below is an example route from `routes/web.php`.
 You can can call site.exension/foo and it will bring the result.